Stricker2/run-buddy/README.md

-# Run Buddy
+# Run Buddy, Inc

 ## Purpose

-A website that offers fitness training services
+A website that offers fitness training services.

 ## Built With